pokt-network/docs/paths/node-runner/zero-to-node/README.md

 This is a step-by-step guide for setting up a Pocket validator node.
 The goal is to provide as much detail as possible while also keeping things clear and simple to follow.

-This guide is broken down into five sections:
+This guide is broken down into five parts:

 1. Server setup
 2. Software installation